 Throughout high school speeches in English class filled me with abject dread.
-I prepared palm cards, I practiced aloud, got up on my allocated day and spoke faster than the speed of light.
+I prepared palm cards, I practised aloud, got up on my allocated day and spoke faster than the speed of light.

-I even did a Toastmasters course and reveled in the speech writing and speech giving.
+I even did a Toastmasters course and revelled in the speech writing and speech giving.

 I think the reason public speaking scares people (and me) is it reminds us of our feelings of inferiority.
 We normally push these thoughts away with the forced confidence of adulthood.
 When we stand up in front of a group of people we are exposed to their judgement about us.
 Add to that the insecurity of reading aloud your own fiction.
 I think it takes some sort of ego to do all that without batting an eyelid.

-I prepared – chose a passage of shorter sentences, I practiced.
-I highlighted the parts where I needed show more emphasis.
+I prepared – chose a passage of shorter sentences, I practised.
+I highlighted the parts where I needed to show more emphasis.